hgschmie/factorio-miniloader-redux/README.md

 - Can be moved with [Even Pickier Dollies](https://mods.factorio.com/mod/even-pickier-dollies)
 - Supports migrating games from the "old" Miniloaders to Miniloader (Redux) with a startup setting.
 - Rotates better than the old miniloader (flips through belt directions and orientation).
-- Shows up as a single entity in the Power Display and Blueprints.
-The old Miniloaders showed up as multiple (usually two).
 - Supports Fast replacement, Blueprinting, Copy&Paste, Cloning.
 - Supports a simple "chute" loader that is available early in the game (configurable).